/*******************************************************************************

 Delight, (Addison Wesley, 2002).

-and then
+print(String) and then

-and then
+println().print(String) and then

-and implements RandomAccess
+Serializable and implements RandomAccess.

-The returned list implements the optional Collection
+The returned list implements the optional Collection methods, except

 those that would change the size of the returned list.
 Those methods leave

-the list unchanged and throw UnsupportedOperationException
+the list unchanged and throw UnsupportedOperationException.

 This method provides a way to wrap an existing array: